 The Chip Group™ is made up of a range of players in the food service industry, such as potato growers, chip manufacturers, oil suppliers, equipment suppliers and media.
-We also have health and government members such as the Heart Foundation and The Ministry of Health.
+We are contracted by The Ministry of Health to deliver the Best Frying Practice Training.

 WHAT IS THE CHIP GROUP™ FOR?